-- Pupils with 90% or less attendance are classified as Persistent absence (PA).
+- Pupils with 90% or less attendance (have missed 19 or more days of school) are classified as Persistent absence (PA).
 PA includes both authorised and unauthorised absences. - Pupils with 50% or less attendance are classified as Severe absence (SA).
-SA includes both authorised and unauthorised absences. - All PA pupils will have bespoke action plans to try to improve their attendance to above 97%.
-This will be monitored by Andrea Kew (attendance officer) with the support of Jamie Engineer (Attendance Champion). - Pupils who are PA will be discussed as a potential concern at fortnightly attendance review meetings.
-Where pupils have an identified special educational need, the schools SENCO will also provide support, so that the impact of needs are clearly understood and appropriate, supportive actions are taken. - The school's strategy for tackling persistent absence, can be found in Appendix 7.
+SA includes both authorised and unauthorised absences. - All PA pupils will have personalised action plans to try to improve their attendance.
+This will be monitored by Andrea Kew, Attendance Officer, with the support of James Bass (Senior Attendance Champion). - Pupils who are PA will be discussed as a potential concern at fortnightly attendance review / inclusion meetings.
+Where pupils have an identified special educational need, the schools SENCO will also provide support, so that the impact of needs are clearly understood and appropriate, supportive actions are taken.

-Following Up Absence and Taking Statutory Act
+Following Up Absence and Taking Statutory Action

-- We will follow up any absences to ascertain the reason.
-Any pupils who fail to attend regularly or who are absent for more than one week will be referred to Jamie Engineer and Vicki Joyce. - Unexplained absences will be followed up on the morning of the first day of the unexplained absence and the school will identify whether the absence is approved or not.
+- We will follow up any unexplained absences to ascertain the reason and circumstances.
+Any pupils who fail to attend regularly or who are absent for more than one week will be referred to DSL and Headteacher. - Unexplained absences will be followed up on the morning of the first day of the unexplained absence and the school will identify whether the absence is approved or not.
 The school will identify the correct code to use and will input it as soon as the reason for absence in ascertained.
-This will take no longer than 5 working days after the session has occurred. - In the case where the reason for absence cannot be ascertained by the school and no reason has been issued for the pupil's absence, the school will initiate safeguarding procedures and the DSL will decide on the best course of action to ensure the safety of the pupil, following the procedures for children missing in education, as outlined in the guidance document from the Department of Education. - It may occasionally be necessary to inform parents that no further absences will be authorised for a particular pupil unless medical evidence is provided.
-This decision can only be made by Vicki Joyce (Headteacher) in consultation with Jamie Engineer (DSL) and where relevant, the SENDCO Karen Moore. - It is a parent's legal responsibility to ensure their child receives appropriate education.
-Failing to send a child to school regularly and without good reason is a criminal offence.
-Schools can fine parents for the unauthorised absence of their child, where the pupil is of compulsory school age.
-The decision on whether or not to issue a penalty notice ultimately rests with the Headteacher, in line with the local authority's code of conduct for issuing penalty notices.
-In making the decision, they may consider: - a. the number of unauthorised absences occurring within a rolling academic year, - b. singular incidences of irregular attendance, such as holidays taken in term time and - c. where an excluded pupil is seen in a public place during school hours without a justifiable reason. - Issuing Penalty Notices: each parent receives a penalty notice for each child who has unauthorised absence.
-If issued with a penalty notice, parents must pay £60 within 21 days or £120 within 28 days.
-The payment must be made directly to the local authority.
-If the payment has not been made after 28 days, the local authority can decide whether to prosecute the parent or withdraw the notice. - Taking Parents to Court for unauthorised absence: The Education Act (1996) Section 444 (1) states that courts can fine each parent up to £1000 per pupil, order payment of prosecution costs and/or impose a Parenting Order. - Taking Parents to Court for Persistent Unauthorised Absence: The Education Act (1996) Section 444 (1A) states that courts can fine each parent up to £2500 per pupil, order payment of the prosecution costs, impose a Parenting Order and/or sentence parents to a period of imprisonment of up to three months.
+This will take no longer than 5 working days after the session has occurred. - In the case where the reason for absence cannot be ascertained by the school and no reason has been issued for the pupil's absence, the school will initiate safeguarding procedures and the DSL will decide on the best course of action to ensure the safety of the pupil, following the procedures for children missing in education, as outlined in the guidance document from the Department of Education.
+This will include a welfare check conducted by school staff. - Where it is appropriate, a member of staff may carry out a 'Return to School Meeting' to discuss the absence and to identify any support required. - It may occasionally be necessary to inform parents that no further absences will be authorised for a particular pupil unless medical evidence is provided as detailed in the absence due to illness section of this policy.
+This decision can only be made by the Headteacher often in consultation with DSL and where relevant, the SENCO.